-- The construction site would be arranged to minimise noise impacts by locating potentially noisy activities away from the nearest receivers wherever possible. - Material stockpiles should be located as far as possible from the nearest receptors. - Loading and unloading areas should be located as far as possible from the nearest receptors. - Where possible, trucks associated with the work area should not be left standing with their engine operating in a street adjacent to a residential area. - All vehicular movements to and from the site should comply with the appropriate regulatory authority requirement for such activities.
+- The construction site would be arranged to minimise noise impacts by locating potentially noisy activities away from the nearest receivers wherever possible. - To minimise heavy equipment handling noise, material stockpiles should be located as far as possible from the nearest receptors - Loading and unloading areas should be located as far as possible from the nearest receptors. - Where possible, trucks associated with the work area should not be left standing with their engine operating in a street adjacent to a residential area. - All vehicular movements to and from the site should comply with the appropriate regulatory authority requirement for such activities.